azure-location

 How to Light Your Setup for a Better Dim Room Gaming Experience

-However, that balance is what most setups get wrong.
+Lighting balance is what most setups get wrong.
 A lot of gamers try to fix the issue by adding RGB or LED strips, but those lights aren’t built to help your eyes.
 They often light up the whole room or bounce off walls in ways that make the screen feel even more disconnected.
-When colors are constantly shifting or pulsing, it adds motion where you don’t want it— not just to your setup, but to your peripheral vision.
+Constantly shifting or pulsing colors add distracting motion to your view, and peripheral vision, where you don't want it.

 A good gaming lighting for dark environment does 3 things well: